harness-training-dept/CanaryCDWorkshop/README.md

 ![verifyfinal](/images/verifyfinal.jpg)

-16. Now we need to specify a Roll Back Setp to delete the Canary if the deployment fails.
+16. Now we need to specify a Roll Back Step to delete the Canary if the deployment fails.
 Under Rollback Steps select "Add Step" under "1.
 Deploy" Search for the "Delete" step by typing del into the search box.
 Select the Delete command and click Next.

 ![delsearch](/images/delsearchcan.jpg)